-Cortisol levels increase with exercise to stimulate gluconeogensis (the creation of glucose) by breaking down protein into amino acids and converting them into glucose.
+Cortisol levels increase with exercise to stimulate gluconeogenesis (the creation of glucose) by breaking down protein into amino acids and converting them into glucose.

 After a workout, due to multiple mechanisms in our body occurring at the same time, blood glucose concentrations are lower and muscle glycogen levels are decreased (degree of severity is dependent upon type and duration of exercise).

-This system imparts its effects through the synthesis, storage and regulated release of a group of hormones known as catecholamines, namely epinephrine (EPI or adrenaline), norepinephrine (NE or noradrenalin), and dopamine (DA).
+This system imparts its effects through the synthesis, storage and regulated release of a group of hormones known as catecholamines, namely epinephrine (EPI or adrenaline), norepinephrine (NE or noradrenaline), and dopamine (DA).

 Catecholamines promote the cellular uptake of glucose.